 In 2013, Rolling also published the Arts-based Research Primer, a new introductory textbook released by Peter Lang Publishing that explores the flexible architecture of critical and creative practice-based theory-building methodologies in their potential to intersect with and augment traditional social science and educational research methods.
 Rolling is also the author of Cinderella Story: A Scholarly Sketchbook About Race, Identity, Barack Obama, the Human Spirit, and Other Stuff That Matters (AltaMira Press) and Come Look With Me: Discovering African American Art for Children (Charlesbridge), in addition to more than 25 peer-reviewed articles and papers, nine book chapters, and four encyclopedia entries on the subjects of the arts, education, creativity, and human identity.

 As a visual artist, Rolling focuses on mixed-media explorations and portraiture of the human condition, viewing studio arts practices as an essential form of social research.
-Rolling has served on the board of directors of the National Art Education Association as Higher Education Division director and has just been elected to serve as commissioner-at-large on the new National Art Education Association Research Commission.
-Rolling is the 2014 recipient of the National Higher Education Art Educator Award for outstanding service and achievement of national significance and just completed a three-year term (2015-2017) as senior editor of Art Education, the bimonthly journal of NAEA.
+Rolling is a member of the board of directors of the National Art Education Association (NAEA), currently serving as the organization’s president-elect.
+He is the 2014 recipient of the National Higher Education Art Educator Award for outstanding service and achievement of national significance and just completed a three-year term (2015-2017) as senior editor of Art Education, the bimonthly journal of NAEA.